RedVentures/video-branching-strategy/README.md

 name that is a novel because most branches should be relatively short-lived (hours to days, not weeks).

-## Git @ Mobify

-Mobify uses git (specifically [Github](github.com)) for all source control.
-Git is a very flexible tool and we have adopted some patterns when using git specifically at Mobify.
-Think of it as the git equivalent of "Javascript - The Good Parts." :)

 ### Updating branches

 ** Important **